MorganNavel/WordBank/README.md

 - SQLite DB

 ### What can you do ?
-- You can add new words to the data base (in French, English and Korean only).
+- You can add new words to the data base (in French, English and Korean only, a new version as been released with english and korean only for non-french speakers).

  ![Register](./wordbank_image/register_image.png)